 In order for a Jew to be saved he must believe that Jesus died for his sins, that He was buried, and that He rose bodily from the dead.
 The exclusivity of this way was emphasized by Peter in his address to an audience of Jewish listeners: And there is salvation in no other One; for there is no other name under Heaven given among men by which we must be saved (Acts 4:12).

-and how shall they believe in him whom they have not heard? and how shall they hear without a preacher? and how shall they preach, except they be sent? even as it is written, How
+not believed? and how shall they believe in him whom they have not heard? and how shall they hear without a preacher? and how shall they preach, except they be sent? even as it is

-can they believe and call upon Him if they do not hear the gospel?
-He then provides the answer: the sending of preachers - and the sending of preachers to Jews, as well as to Gentiles, is
+how, Paul asks, can they believe and call upon Him if they do not hear the gospel?
+He then provides the answer: the sending of preachers - and the sending of preachers to Jews, as well as to

 Not only is the preaching of the gospel to the Jews biblical and beautiful, it is a priority.
 To the Jew first, and also to the Greek said Paul (Romans 1:16), which priority Paul, the apostle to the Gentiles (Romans 11:13), intentionally walked out to the very last days of his life and ministry.
 Follow his travels in the Book of Acts.
 You will see that, in whatever locale he ministered, he always went to the Jew first without fail because "It was necessary" (Acts 13:46).

 Some in the Messianic community appear to believe that faith in Yeshua (Jesus) plus the keeping of the Law are necessary for

 salvation.
 The issue of the means of salvation has already been addressed, but this issue must be addressed directly.

 The Scriptures are very clear in this matter.

 For Christ is the end of the law for righteousness for everyone who believes.

 [He] abolished in His flesh the enmity, the Law of commandments contained in